huggingface/blog/lematerial.md

 However, **this field is hampered by** **fragmented datasets** **that vary in format, parameters, and scope, presenting the following challenges:**

 - Dataset integration issues (eg. inconsistent formats or field definitions, incompatible calculations)
-- Biases in dataset composition (for eg. Material Project’s focus on oxides and battery materials)
+- Biases in dataset composition (for eg. Material Project's focus on oxides and battery materials)
-- Limited scope (eg. NOMAD’s focus on quantum chemistry calculations rather than material properties)
+- Limited scope (eg. NOMADs focus on quantum chemistry calculations rather than material properties)
 - Lack of clear connections or identifiers between similar materials across different databases

 This fragmented landscape makes it challenging for researchers in AI4Science and materials informatics to leverage existing data effectively.
 Whether the application involves training foundational ML models, constructing accurate phase diagrams, identifying novel materials or exploring the chemical space effectively, there is no simple solution.
-While efforts like [Optimade](https://optimade.org/) standardize structural data, they don’t address discrepancies in material properties or biases in dataset scopes.
+While efforts like [Optimade](https://optimade.org/) standardize structural data, they don't address discrepancies in material properties or biases in dataset scopes.

 **LeMaterial** addresses these challenges by unifying and standardizing data from three major databases—Materials Project, Alexandria, and OQMD—into a high-quality resource with consistent and systematic properties.
 The elemental composition treemap below highlights the value of this integration, showcasing how we increase the scope of existing datasets, like Materials Project, which are biased toward specific material types, such as battery materials (Li, O, P) or oxides.